 Is Oatman road paved?

 Part of the Historic U.S. 66 W, the road is not easy.
-It’s paved and tops out at Sitgreaves Pass, at an elevation of 1.082m (3,550ft) above the sea level.
+It’s paved and tops out at Sitgreaves Pass, at an elevation of 1.096m (3,595ft) above the sea level.

-The road is 77km (48 miles) long and runs from McConnico, a town in Mohave County, Arizona on AZ-95 Road, towards the Californian border, near Catfish Paradise.
+Nestled in the Black Mountains of Arizona, the road is 77km (48 miles) long and runs from McConnico, a town in Mohave County, Arizona on AZ-95 Road, towards the Californian border, near Catfish Paradise.